libp2p/rust-libp2p/docs/coding-guidelines.md

 socket.
 If the number of pending requests is not bounded by some limit, a misbehaving or malicious remote peer can send requests at a higher rate than the local node can respond at.
-This results in unbounded growth in the number of requests, and thus unbounded groth in the number of tasks and used memory.
+This results in unbounded growth in the number of requests, and thus unbounded growth in the number of tasks and used memory.

 Simply put, rust-libp2p spawns one task per connection but limits the overall number of connections, thus adhering to this guideline.